Working in Belgium: what do you need?

 Counter non-Belgians - working in Belgium

-Are you a non-EU/EEA student, and do you want to look for a job or set up your own business in Belgium after graduating?
+Are you a non-EU/EEA student or researcher, and do you want to look for a job or set up your own business in Belgium after graduating or having completed your research project?
 In that case, you can apply for a temporary residence permit which gives you one year’s time to do so ('search year’).

 Collection work permit B

 Sometimes you do require a work permit B (e.g. to work in Belgium during a short stay, as au pair or during a working holiday).
-After the city has sent you a letter to collect it, call the non-Belgians counter to make an appointment:
+The city will send you an invitation to collect it at the city office, by appointment.